Challenge

 A structural change to contracts with customers, partners, and distributors heralded the arrival of a new era – one that prices our client's products optimally.
 Here's the proof:

-- The dashboard we created provides CXOs with a comprehensive visualization of the client’s KPIs across different part segments
+- Created a dashboard visualization for the CXO and CMO of the client's business KPIs across different part segments

-- The firm is now able to create a price catalog for parts in 70% less time, allowing for better dynamic pricing
+- Creating a parts' price catalog now takes 70% less time, which allows for far better dynamic pricing